 To: All participants in sessions at the American Historical Association annual meeting, Washington, D.C., Jan.
 2–5, 2014

 Thank you for your help in putting together the Program for the 2014 meeting of the American Historical Association.
-I take this opportunity to bring to your attention certain guidelines for the conduct of individual sessions.
-These guidelines are designed to eliminate or minimize problems that have reduced the effectiveness of sessions at past meetings.
+I take this opportunity to bring to your attention certain guidelines designed to eliminate or minimize problems that have reduced the effectiveness of sessions at past meetings.
 The person chairing each session is primarily responsible for ensuring that the sessions run efficiently and effectively in accordance with the guidelines below, but the chair can do so only with the cooperation of all the participants in the session.
 On behalf of the Program Committee, I ask your cooperation in observing these guidelines:

 I. Time Limits

 - Most sessions last for two hours.
 Sessions on Friday morning last for 90 minutes.
 Chairs should be sure to leave at least 30 minutes for discussion.
 It is important that verbose participants do not cut into the time of other participants or into the time reserved for floor discussion.

 - The chair should be concise in introducing the speakers in the session.
 If the chair does not know enough about some of the speakers or commentators to introduce them effectively, he or she should write to the participants and request curriculum vitae.

 - Presenters and commentators should make sure that their presentations can be done in the time allotted.
 Many speakers mistakenly think they can deliver a presentation more rapidly than others.
 Presenters should practice and time their presentations in advance.
 The chair should be very firm on this point.